What is a prostate biopsy?

 What does it involve?

 The second type of prostate biopsy is called a transperineal (template) biopsy.
 In this method, more samples are taken from different areas of the prostate.
-Around thirty to fifty samples may be taken using template biopsy.
-An ultrasound probe is inserted into the rectum, and imagine is used to correctly guide the needle.
+Around 30 - 50 samples may be taken using template biopsy.
+An ultrasound probe is inserted into the rectum, and imaging is used to correctly guide the needle.
 In template biopsy, the needle is inserted into the prostate through the skin between the testicles and perineum.

 Why is it done?